thetalhachy/Pinterest-Dark-Mode-Toggle-Pro/README.md

 # Pinterest AMOLED Dark Mode

 A beautiful customizable dark mode for Pinterest.
+(More features loading...)

 ## Features